 If you are unable to stay for lunch but wish to return for the afternoon service, it will begin at 1:15 p. m.

-The afternoon session will consist of singing and viewing Marks of a Healthy Church: Discipleship and Growth.
+The afternoon session will consist of singing and viewing Marks of a Healthy Church: Leadership.

 The afternoon will conclude no later than 2:15 p.m.
 No evening service.